basic-alignment.RmdThis vignette describes the main functions of the alto

 Given this output, we can compute a tpoic alignment.
 This is done by

-This function returns an object of class alignment
+This function returns an object of class alignment.
+Its

 print method shows the topic weights between pairs of topics across